Symphony No. 1 (Strauss): Composition history

 Scott Warfield wrote that "the symphony in D minor follows the same formal plans that Strauss had been studying for nearly five years.
 The outer movements are real sonata-allegro movements, now complete with true development sections.
 The slow movement draws on the same model and the Scherzo follows the standard binary form."

 The first movement opens with a fifty bar slow introduction, laying out thematic material used later.
-As Werbeck notes, within this introduction, Strauss goes through a series of modulations in which one two-bar theme is repeated in a sequence from D min, Bflat7, Eflat, B7, Emin, C, Fmin, Dflat, ending in F. This wandering tonality is in contrast to the otherwise conservative musical conception of the symphony, and perhaps prefigures the future Strauss.
+As Werbeck notes, within this introduction, Strauss goes through a series of modulations in which one two-bar theme is repeated in a sequence from D min, B♭7, E♭, B7, Emin, C, Fmin, D♭, ending in F. This wandering tonality is in contrast to the otherwise conservative musical conception of the symphony, and perhaps prefigures the future Strauss.
 The exposition starts with a shift to 3/4, and the transition uses thematic material both from the first theme and the introduction.
 "This opening movement also contains the first genuine development section in any symphonic work by Strauss.
 His technique for development in this lengthy subsection (188 bars) consists primarily repeating the material...as it sequences through various harmonic levels.
 This section marks the first time that Strauss went beyond the safety of a codified formal plan".
 By the age of sixteen, Strauss was writing a symphony which "need not be excused as a "student" work".
 As David Hurwitz notes, Strauss had a rare mastery of orchestration and in particular writing for woodwind: "Colorful scoring that captivates the ear and never fatigues or bores the listener makes a work sound shorter than it really is, even one that has a rather stiff little fugue in the middle of its finale, as does the First Symphony."

 These more recent views contrast with Norman Del Mar, who stated in his 1962 study that "...the symphony is essentially a student work.
 It is nevertheless well made and has several interesting ideas."